 This is only part of the issue with humid air.
 If your RV’s interior is exposed to humid air for long periods of time, this is perfect conditions for mold and mildew to start growing.
 The wooden infrastructure of your furniture and various other components that aren’t sealed can start to crack or warp.

-Common Types of Insulation in RVs
+3. Common Types of RV Insulation

 Rigid foam is the most popular type of insulation used today.
 RV manufacturers cut the polyfoam into precisely measured pieces and put them in a heated press with the exterior walls.
 This process bonds the two pieces to create an airtight seal.